DylanFrancis/Fuzzy_Search_Algorithm/README.md

 Requires a dictionary of words.

-Alreadys set up to read a single column of words from a .csv file.
+Reads a single column of words from a .csv file.

 ## Running the tests

-1. Read words.
+1. Read words
 2. Input any word
-3. Program will output the top-10 closest matches.
+3. Program will output the top-10 closest matches

 ## Acknowledgments